By Jessie Borgman and Casey McArdle

 Together, Borgman and McArdle are creators of The Online Writing Instruction Community (www.owicommunity.org), a website and social media group dedicated to collecting and sharing online writing instruction resources.

 Publication Information: Borgman, Jessie, & McArdle, Casey.
 (2019).
 Personal, Accessible, Responsive, Strategic: Resources and Strategies for Online Writing Instructors.
 Practices & Possibilities.
 The WAC Clearinghouse; University Press of Colorado.
 Available at https://wac.colostate.edu/books/practice/pars/

 Digital Publication Date: October 23, 2019.

 Series Editors: Nick Carbone, Carbone Research and Writing, and Mike Palmquist, Colorado State University

 Associate Editors: Karen-Elizabeth Moroski, Penn State University; and Aleashia Walton, University of Cincinnati)

 Copyright © 2019 Jessie Borgman and Casey McArdle.
 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 United States License.
 110 pages, with notes, illustrations, and bibliographies.
 This book is available in print from University Press of Colorado as well as from any online or brick-and-mortar bookstore.
-Available in PDF and ePub formats for no charge on this page at the WAC Clearinghouse.
+Available in digital formats for no charge on this page at the WAC Clearinghouse.
 You may view this book.
 You may print personal copies of this book.
 You may link to this page.
 You may not reproduce this book on another website.